Artboomy/netlogs/README.md

 ## 🤝 Permissions

 * `storage` - used to store your custom settings.
 Does not sync.
-* `content_scripts` - used to extract nextjs/nuxtjs data from page.
+* `content_scripts` - used to extract Nextjs/Nuxtjs data from page.
+* `contextMenus` - used to extract selected text for search

 The list may extend in the future.